eddelbuettel/bh/README.md

 package --- and the R package infrastructure tools will then know how to set include flags correctly on all architectures supported by R.

-Not that this can be used solely by headers-only Boost libraries.
+Note that this can be used solely by headers-only Boost libraries.
 This covers most of Boost, but excludes some libraries which require linking for parts or all of their functionality.